Acers-Org/digiphront-frontend/README.md

 ## Motivation

-This project was conceive as part of the AngelHack Hackaton in 2022.
+This project was conceive as part of the African Women Innovation Hackathon by AngelHack in 2022.

 ## Available Scripts